kristianmandrup/Meteor_angularjs/README.md

-#Angularjs in Meteor
+# Angularjs in Meteor

 ## Configuration

-The angular app generation can be configured in the server.js file via the 'angularApp' config object.
+The angular HTML page will be served by meteor.
+The page generation can be configured in the `server.js` file.
+The `angularAppConfig` object is used by default:

-    var angularApp = {
+    var angularAppConfig = {
         name: 'meteorapp',
         appController: 'AppCtrl',
         template: {